carlosloureda/myreads-react/README.md

 # MyReads Project (ReactJS Nanodegree)

+**NOTE**: This is the project I did when I was a student, now I have an updated version (WIP) as a mentor to show students some improvements or some crazy ideas that can be achieved with this project.
+If you want to check out the new project please go to this [repository](https://github.com/carlosloureda/my-reads-udacity-project).

 This is the code the final assessment project for Udacity's React Fundamentals course.
 It is based on a get started template given at this github: https://github.com/udacity/reactnd-project-myreads-starter